 That’s because he let none of these losses stop him from continuing to find new ways to win, which eventually led him to partner with the US and win WWII.

 His, the ideal attitude of a leader, is summed up best in one of his most famous quotes:

 Success consists of going from failure to failure without loss of enthusiasm. ~Winston Churchill

-This leadership classic is a great read for independent artists and solo entrepreneurs building a tribe, startup founders creating a company and of course, newly minted managers.
-It makes you think about how you interact with others and what kind of person to be, which is always worth ruminating about.
+The 21 Irrefutable Laws Of Leadership is a leadership classic.
+It’s a great read for independent artists and solo entrepreneurs building a tribe, startup founders creating a company and, of course, newly minted managers.
+It makes you think about how you interact with others and what kind of person you want to be, which is always worth ruminating about.

 Who would I recommend The 21 Irrefutable Laws Of Leadership summary to?